 - Inform yourself: This guide presents only part of the picture.

-- Vote at your designated polling place on or before November 4 between 6:30 AM and 7:30 PM.
+- Vote on November 8 at your designated polling place between 6:30 AM and 7:30 PM.

-- IMPORTANT: BEGINNING THIS YEAR VOTING A STRAIGHT BALLOT IS NOT AN OPTION!
+- IMPORTANT: AS IN 2014, VOTING A STRAIGHT BALLOT IS NOT AN OPTION!

 - Judicial candidates: Because judicial candidates are “non-partisan,” it is strongly suggested you familiarize yourself with candidates beforehand by going to: www.JudicialFairnessProject.org

 What Candidate Listings Mean